History of JCCU and Consumer Co-ops Nationwide

 1948

-Consumers' Livelihood Co-operative Society Law was enacted.
+Consumers' Livelihood Co-operative Society Law is enacted.

 1951

-Japanese Consumers' Co-operative Union (JCCU) was established.
+Japanese Consumers' Co-operative Union (JCCU) is established.

 1958